svj-pm/ws-ai-onboarding/README.md

 # AI-Native Onboarding for Wealth Management Companies in Canadian Market

 An AI-powered conversational onboarding system that replaces traditional form-based KYC and suitability collection with a natural conversation.
-Built for the an AI Builders program.
+Built for the AI Builders program.

 ## The Problem